pixscapegames/pixscape-runtime/RUNTIME_API_SUPPORT_POLICY.md

 contract, strengthen the few major expert boundaries, mark obvious internals, and coordinate first-party Studio dependencies.
 Do not add annotations or move packages until a concrete tool or compatibility workflow benefits from them.

+The finalized scene-loading boundary is an architectural rule: before `SceneLoadPhase.READY`, the Runtime acquires declared resources and performs required persistent preparation; after READY, normal gameplay uses that prepared state rather than initiating resource loading or preparation.